aleksey-saenko/MusicRecognizer/README.md

 App architecture inspired by clean arch practices.
 The application is modularized with a feature-based approach.
 UI completely written in Jetpack Compose with MVVM pattern in Material3 design.
 The app uses the AudioRecord/MediaCodec API for audio recording and encoding.
-Stack: Kotlin, Coroutines, Jetpack Compose, Hilt, WorkManager, Room, OkHttp, Moshi, DataStore, Coil, Junit.
+Stack: Kotlin, Coroutines, Jetpack Compose, Glance, Hilt, WorkManager, Room, OkHttp, Moshi, DataStore, Coil, Junit.

 ## API Key